What Is a Distributed Team and Why Does It Matter?

 7. Select the right people

-The success of a distributed team will ultimately depend on the people that you hire.
-Of course, you will look for developers that have the skill-sets you require but the best remote workers also have self-discipline and the ability to focus.
-Managers will need to look at a candidate’s soft skills as well as hard skills to determine if they are a good fit.
+The success of a distributed team will ultimately depend on the people you hire.
+Of course, you will look for developers that have the skill sets you require but the best remote workers also have self-discipline and the ability to focus.
+Managers will need to look at a candidate’s soft and hard skills to determine if they are a good fit.

 Once you have decided to go with a distributed team model the next step is finding potential remote developers for your team.
 There are two main approaches to finding dedicated developers for your distributed team.